lldap/lldap/docs/migration.md

 Existing servers can migrate from one database backend to another.
 This page includes guidance for migrating from sqlite - similar concepts apply when migrating from databases of other types.

+NOTE: [pgloader](https://github.com/dimitri/pgloader) is a tool that can easily migrate to postgres from other databases.
+Consider it if your target database is postgres

 The process is as follows:

 1. Create a dump of existing data.